UnknownCoder13/sunst0rm-gui/README.md

 # Sunstorm-gui
 A GUI based iOS Tether Downgrader

-# Process for linux
+# Dependencies Installation for linux
-install python first!

-sudo apt update
-sudo apt install python3

-On Red Hat-based distributions (e.g., Fedora),use dnf: sudo dnf install python3

-# Then install PyQt5
-sudo apt install python3-pyqt5

-On Red Hat-based distributions,use sudo dnf install python3-qt5
+Use the dependencies script
+enter the dependencies directory make it executable(give permissons) - chmod +x install.sh NOW execute the dependencies script- sudo ./install.sh

+# Dependencies Installation For MacOS
+cd into the directory of dependencies use this command- chmod +x macinstall.sh then execute the script- sudo ./macinstall.sh

-# Run GUI
+# Run GUI (please make sure that you first use the dependencies script!)
 sudo python3 gui.py

-# Made with love :)
+# Made with love
-By Unknown
+By Unknown :)